leminhviett/change-data-capture-prototype/README.md

 # Message bus prototype

-## Main purpose
+## Main purposes
-- Each team can listen for data changes in the DB easily by consuming Kafka message
+- Different shared service teams can listen for data changes in the DB easily by consuming Kafka message
-- De-couple between physical database format & business data model
+- De-couple between physical database format & business data model.
+Each team only need to care about their business model & how to consume Kafka message

 ## Architecture